PaysanCorrezien/clovis/readme.md

 1. **Enhanced Process Management**

    - [ ] Implement better process detection on Windows
-   - [ ] Detect all the installed applications on the system
+   - [ ] Detect all the installed applications on the system - fixed on windows

 2. **Configuration Enhancements**